France at the Paralympics

 France participated in the inaugural Paralympic Games in 1960 in Rome, and has taken part in every edition of the Summer and Winter Paralympics since then.
-France was the host country of the 1992 Winter Paralympics.
+France was the host country of the 1992 Winter Paralympics and the 2024 Summer Paralympics.

 French athletes have won a total of 1,263 medals at the Paralympic Games, of which 416 is gold, placing France fourth on the all-time Paralympic Games medal table.

 Among its most successful competitors is swimmer Béatrice Hess, winner of 20 gold medals.